-Year Rampdown period, in the seventeenth (17th) Year, or any time thereafter, the Watermaster Engineer may recommend to the Court an increase or reduction of the Native Safe Yield.
-The Watermaster Engineer shall initiate no recommendation to change Native Safe Yield prior to the end of the seventeenth (17th) Year.
+18.5.9 Native Safe Yield.
+Five (5) Years following the entry of this Judgment, and every fifth (5th) year thereafter, the Watermaster Engineer may recommend to the Court an increase or reduction of the Native Safe Yield.
 In the event the Watermaster Engineer recommends in its report to the Court that the Native Safe Yield be revised based on the best available science, the Court shall conduct a hearing regarding the recommendations and may order a change in Native Safe Yield.
 Watermaster shall give notice of the hearing pursuant to Paragraph 20.3.2.
 The most recent Native Safe Yield shall remain in effect until revised by Court order according to this paragraph.
-If the Court approves a reduction in the Native Safe Yield, it shall impose a Pro-Rata Reduction as set forth herein, such reduction to be implemented over a seven (7) Year period.
+If the Court approves a reduction in the Native Safe Yield, it shall impose a Pro-Rata Reduction as set forth in Paragraph 18.5.10, such reduction to be implemented over a two (2) Year period.
 If the Court approves an increase in the Native Safe Yield, it shall impose a Pro-Rata Increase as set forth herein, such increase to be implemented immediately.
 Only the Court can change the Native Safe Yield.

-18.5.10 Change in Production Rights in Response to Change in Native Safe Yield.
-In the event the Court changes the Native Safe Yield pursuant to Paragraph 18.5.9, the increase or decrease will be allocated among the Producers in the agreed percentages listed in Exhibits 3 and 4, except that the Federal Reserved Water Right of the United States is not subject to any increase or decrease.
+Native Safe Yield.
+In the event the Court changes the Native Safe Yield pursuant to Paragraph 18.5.9, the increase or decrease will be allocated among the existing Producers, except that the Federal Reserved Water Right of the United States is not subject to any increase or decrease.